Mochatr/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 0x0F.
-Python - Object-relational mapping
+Python - Object-relational mapping.

 Background
 This project focuses on linking MySQL databases and Python code using the MySQLdb and SQLAlchemy libraries.